 It all came to a head a couple weeks ago with the revelation that I wasn't the only one feeling down and out.
 Greg was feeling lost and alone.
 From that day forward, I pledged to treat my body better and to make my husband a priority again.

 Even though it may not be optimal for those with whom I work, I have been adhering to a strict work schedule.
 If questioned, I will explain I need to be available for my husband, too.
 Also, I have been making an effort to get out and take walks in the middle of the workday.
 Even if it only amounts to twenty minutes a day, it is better than nothing.
 As far as stress eating, I still need to work on that.

 To enhance the changes that we're slowly making at home, we will be spending the long Thanksgiving weekend in the Colorado mountains.
 There will be no obligations to anyone but each other.

 That is not to say that we'll sit and stare at each other all weekend.
 I have been aching to go snowshoeing for a long time, so I'll take a morning to do that while Greg goes downhill skiing for the first time in a decade.
 In that sense, we will be treating our bodies well with physical activity.

 Rough patches do hit every relationship – we know that.
 When diabetes care hits a rough patch, it makes it all that much worse.
 This disease isn't easy on the body or on the relationship with diabetes.
 That is what I want people to know this Diabetes Awareness Month.

-Disclaimer dLife's Daily Living columnists are not medical experts, but everyday people living with diabetes and sharing their personal experiences.
+Disclaimer dLife's Viewpoints columnists are not all medical experts, but everyday people living with diabetes and sharing their personal experiences, most often at a set point in time.
 While their method of diabetes management may work for them, everyone is different.
-Please consult with your diabetes care team to find out what will work best for you.
+Please consult with your diabetes care team before acting on anything you read here to find out what will work best for you.